gluchy1/joboffer-scraping-tool/README.md

 ## Written in Python 3.10 using Selenium, Pandas and Spacy

 This code is designed to scrape job offers from the website [pracuj.pl](https://www.pracuj.pl/) related to Python programming in Warsaw.
-It utilizes the Selenium WebDriver along with the Chrome browser to navigate the website and extract job details.
+It utilizes the Selenium WebDriver along with the Chrome driver to navigate the website and extract job details.

 ![image](https://github.com/gluchy1/joboffer-scraping-tool/assets/70800019/331cf67e-a110-432d-bbae-b16c38d88225)